ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Adds a button "Match Payments" in the customer & suppliers form view to allow to start the matching of invoices & payments for that partner.
 #.
 Do not allow to set same Company Currency on Journals or Accounts (enforce to keep empty if that is the cases)
 #.
 Show the field partner bank in costumer and supplier invoice.(TODO Remove in v12)
 #.
+Add quick search by this/last year/month on journal entries
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

   * Preview and allow to change the rate thats is going to be used.